SovereignCloudStack/central-api/README.md

 ## Implementation

+Disregarding any potential further abstractions, most work in automation for the providers will be about installing the central API and securely distributing credentials for backing services like OpenStack or Keycloak.
+For that, there is no production implementation yet.
 See [the POC for inspiration](./poc-setup.md) for now.
 It includes access to an OpenStack API through Kubernetes/Crossplane.